mlnrt/simple-aws-emr-spark-cluster/README.md

 package.
 If for any reason the automatic creation of the virtualenv fails, you can create the virtualenv manually.

-To manually create a virtualenv on MacOS and Linux:
+To manually create a virtualenv:

 ```
 $ python -m venv .venv